fightforthefuture/votebot-www/app/_states/wy.md

 ## Voter ID

+If you've voted in Wyoming before,  you do not need to show ID to vote.

-If you mailed in your voter registration form and are voting in Wyoming for the first time, you will need to provide a current, valid photo ID; or copy of current utility  bill, bank statement, paycheck, government check or other government document which shows his name and address.
-Other voters do not need to show ID in order to vote in Wyoming.
+If you're a first-time voter that registered by mail, you will need to show ID to vote.
+Acceptable forms include: Wyoming driver’s license or state-issued ID card; or a current utility bill, bank statement, government check, paycheck, or government document that shows your name and address.